The Importance of Mobile Responsiveness in Content Performance Benchmarking

 How responsiveness changes user behavior

-- Clear conversion paths: Mobile-optimized CTAs and forms boost micro-conversions and reduce abandonment.
+- Clear conversion paths: Mobile-optimized CTAs and forms are believed to boost micro-conversions and reduce abandonment.

 - Perception of trust: Poor rendering or broken elements on mobile causes users to question credibility and leave quickly.